wenzelorland/0x/fcc_solidity/README.md

 4. Custom mainnet-fork: Optional to pass
 5. Self/Local Ganache: Not necessary, but good for tinkering

-## Lesson_7
-1. Users can enter lottery with ETH based on a USD fee
-2. An admin will choose when the lottery is over
-3. The lottery will select a random winner

-How to Test:
-1. mainnet-fork
-2. development
-3. testnet

 ## Randomness in Decentralized Systems
 - since blockchain is deterministic system, random numbers cannot be just generated the classic way since validation of random numbers is not feasible,
 - as results within validation computations could vary vastly and thus no consensus would be found eventually